rosym-project/xQP-tasks-constraints/README.md

 The tasks and constraints that are the building blocks of a generic QP solver

-This repository contains the code for individual tasks and constraints that constitute the iHQP.
+This repository contains the code for individual tasks and constraints that constitute a QP stack (e.g., iHQP).
 Each task or constraint will compile into a single shared object (.so) that are loaded by the iHQP solver.
 The rational for this decision is outlined later in this readme.

 # Motivation